reduxframework/docs/README.md

 # Redux.io Documentation
 [![Build and Deploy](https://github.com/reduxframework/docs/actions/workflows/vuepress-deploy.yml/badge.svg)](https://github.com/reduxframework/docs/actions/workflows/vuepress-deploy.yml)

-Documentation for Redux.io, the world's most powerful and widely use WordPress input framework.
+Documentation for Redux.io, the world's most powerful and widely used WordPress input framework.

 These docs are based off of [VuePress](https://vuepress.vuejs.org/) and automatically built by GitHub Actions.

 Feel free to send pull requests and improvements.
-We'd love your help if you find anything we've missed.
+We'd love your help if you found anything we've missed.

 ## Working with VuePress